akeyess/Eth_Mining_Research_Report/README.md

 # Personal Ethereum Mining Revenue Compared to Reported Average

-> #### B.A.
-Andrew Keyes
+> #### Andrew Keyes
->
 > #### Bachelor of Arts in Experimental Psychology
->
 > #### Department of Psychology, California State University, Stanislaus
+> #### March 2022

 ## Abstract
-Ethereum Mining Research conducted to find out personally intriguing questions.

-Project inspecting relationship between personal ethereum mining revenue, and average eth mining revenue.
+### Study comparing average revenue rate of Ethereum mining compared to revenue of my personal Ethereum miner in US Dollars (USD). ***Average weekly Ethereum mining revenue rate in USD per megahash, weekly personal Ethereum revenue, and the price of Ethereum*** was collected over the past 15 weeks to calculate average Ethereum mining revenue and personal mining revenue into USD per week.
+Results depict higher revenue in the average revenue rate of Etheruem mining in comparison to that of my personal miner.

 ## Introduction